OpenAnimal/OpenAnimal/README.md

 ### Overview

-OpenAnimal – OpenBrain is an extensible Unreal Engine–based framework for modeling and simulating animal and human-like behavior.
+OpenAnimal is an extensible Unreal Engine–based framework for modeling and simulating animal- and human-like behavior.
+It integrates neural networks, behavior modeling, speech processing, and optional robotics interfaces directly within Unreal Engine, with an emphasis on transparency and autonomous operation.

-It integrates neural networks, behavior modeling, speech and audio processing, and optional robotics interfaces directly within
+OpenBrain is a self-contained, plug-and-play Animal Brain system designed to bring autonomous behavior to any Actor in Unreal Engine and to physical platforms.
+This module focuses on extensibility, aiming to simulate natural animal cognition and social interaction (rather than high-level intelligence).

-Unreal Engine with a strong emphasis on standalone, autonomous operation.
+The system is built to run fully offline with a design optimized for affordable, widely available platforms, including mobile devices.
+Future updates will expand behavioral depth and capabilities.

 ### Key Features